natduca/scrollbench.js/README.md

 ## Updating the bookmarklet code

 To update the bookmarklet code (e.g. to change where the source files are served from) you need node and uglify-js installed first.
-Then modify src/bookmarklet.js as you see fit, and then run `node build/makebm.js`, which will minify src/bookmarklet.js and (theoretically) update anywhere the bookmarklet code appears with an updated copy.
+Then modify src/bookmarklet.js as you see fit, and then in the `build` direction run `node makebm.js`, which will minify src/bookmarklet.js and (theoretically) update anywhere the bookmarklet code appears with an updated copy.